 A colorectal surgeon has told the woman that she will require reconstructive surgery to repair the damage.
 However, he doesn't believe it would eliminate her issues and more procedures may be required in the future.
 The surgery would also require that any further children be delivered by Cesarean section.
 Due to concern over the risks to her singing career a Cesarian section may cause, she claims she's been advised to put off the reconstructive surgery until she's completed her family.
 The plaintiff and her husband are seeking damages in the amount of $2.5 million.

 Medical procedures that are performed incorrectly can leave patients and their families with life-long issues that include loss of income, constant pain and the inability to work.
-In some cases, an attorney may be able to help negotiate a settlement that compensates the patient and his or her family for their losses.
+In some cases, a medical malpractice attorney may be able to help negotiate a settlement that compensates the patient and his or her family for their losses.